Postgraduate Degrees

 1 year / 2 years

 This course in creative writing for stage is designed to encourage, nurture and promote the individual voice of the developing writer.
-Applications for 2024 are now open and the initial deadline is March 31st, 2024.
+Applications for 2024 are now open until June 30th.

 Apply Now